ctesta01/covid.gradient.estimation/README.md

 Those include a cached copy of the county-level area based social metrics so that we don't have to query the American Community Survey API every time we recreate our analytic dataset, the COVID-19 deaths from CDC WONDER and NYTimes, and the votes cast by county data from the MIT Election Lab.
-Ultimately we didn't end up using the CDC WONDER data much because the amount of suppression it included was high, especially for smaller counties (death counts from 0 to 9 are suppressed to protect individual's privacy).

 ```
 inst
 ├── cached_absms.rds
-├── cdc_wonder
-│   ├── 2020 - Provisional Mortality Statistics, 2018 through Last Month.txt
-│   ├── 2021 - Provisional Mortality Statistics, 2018 through Last Month.txt
-│   ├── 2022 - Provisional Mortality Statistics, 2018 through Last Month.txt
-│   ├── States - Provisional Mortality Statistics, 2018 through Last Month.txt
-│   └── readme.txt
 ├── mit_election_lab
 │   └── countypres_2000-2020.csv
 └── nytimes